janhq/cortex.cpp/docs/docs/new/quickstart.md

 After you have downloaded the binary, you can directly use the binary with "./nitro".

-If you want to build from source rather than using the pre-built binary, you can also check: [Install from Source](install.md)
+If you want to build from source rather than using the pre-built binary, you can also check: [Build from Source](build-source.md)

 ## Step 2: Downloading a Model